 We arrived quite late to the city and were super hungry after eating an early lunch on the train.
-We walked just a few blocks to the 13 bar and restaurant in search of good food and we were not disappointed.
+We walked just a few blocks to 13 Monaghan in search of good food and we were not disappointed.
 I got the BBQ tofu sandwich and Peter got the mushroom philly, both served with chips.

 This was honestly the best sandwich I’ve ever eaten.
 Chewy tofu smothered in a spicy BBQ sauce and paired with vegan mayo, tomatoes, lettuce, and sliced sweet pickles.
 I devoured half before gaining control of myself and taking a blurry photo in the dim lighting.